-For this reason, this section describes the necessary requirements to recognize the trust roles and the responsibilities associated with each of those roles.
-This section includes the duties separation, in terms of the roles that cannot be performed by the same individuals.
+For this reason, this section describes the trust roles and the responsibilities associated with each of those roles.

 5.2.1 Trusted Roles

 As authenticated people are defined all employees, suppliers, and consultants who have access to or control the cryptographic or authentication operations.